# #

-WASHINGTON – The Federal Emergency Management Agency (FEMA) announced today that federal disaster assistance has been made available to the state of Florida to supplement state, tribal, and local recovery efforts in the areas affected by Hurricane Irma from September 4, 2017, and continuing.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Florida to supplement state and local recovery efforts in the areas affected by Hurricane Dorian from Aug.
+28 to Sept.
+9, 2019.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Justo Hernández has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Hernández said additional designations may be made at a later date if warranted by the results of damage assessments.
+Thomas J. McCool has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+McCool said additional designations may be made at a later date if warranted by the results of further damage assessments.

 # # #